iotaledger/inx-participation/documentation/docs/welcome.md

 ## API

-The extension exposes a custom set of REST APIs that can be used by wallets and applications to find active, past and upcoming participation events and query event results.
+The extension exposes a custom set of REST APIs that can be used by wallets and applications to find past, active, and upcoming participation events and query event results.

 You can find more information about the API in the [API reference section](api_reference.md).